Skip navigation

 Associate Professor

-Alyson is Head of Equality, Diversity and Inclusivity in the Department of Psychology.
+Alyson is an Associate Professor and Equality, Diversity and Inclusion Lead in the School of Psychology.

-Alyson supervises undergraduate and postgraduate project and research internship/placement students in the Department of Psychology, leads the psychopathology component of the undergraduate module Social, Developmental and Psychopathology (Level 5), and is Module Tutor for the Research Internship module (Level 6).
-Alyson is a Fellow of the Higher Education Academy.
+Alyson supervises undergraduate and postgraduate project and research internship/placement students in the School of Psychology, leads the psychopathology component of the undergraduate module Social, Developmental and Psychopathology (Level 5), and is Module Tutor for the Research Internship module (Level 6).
+Alyson is an Advance HE Fellow.

 Alyson Dodd